yizhong187/CVWO/README.md

    - Response: User information, with JWT.

 3. Review user
-   - Decription: Review the details of the existing logged in user.
+   - Decription: Review the account details of the existing logged in user.
    - Method: 'GET'
    - Endpoint: '/user'
    - Response: User information.

-4. Review user posts.
-   - Decription: Review all posts (threads and replies) of the existing logged in user.
-   - Method: 'GET'
-   - Endpoint: '/user/posts'
-   - Response: One list of threads and one list of post.

-5. Update user
+4. Update user
-   - Description: Update the details of the existing logged in user.
+   - Description: Update the account details of the existing logged in user.
    - Method: 'PUT'
    - Endpoint: '/user'
    - Request Body: